 The most widely accepted method for visualizing the hierarchical nature of small networks is the one proposed by Sugiyama et al. (1981).
-For such graphs, this technique provides an informative and clear hierarchical layout by layering the vertices into horizontal rows in a way that the edges are directed downwards.
-This method is often referred to as "Layered graph drawing" or "hierarchical graph drawing" method.
+For such graphs, this technique provides an informative and clear hierarchical layout by layering the vertices into horizontal rows in such a way that the edges are directed downwards.
+This method is often referred to as the "layered graph drawing" or "hierarchical graph drawing" method.

-The main steps are the following (Fig. 2.10):
+The main steps are as follows (Fig. 2.10):

-- (i) Cycle removal (a pre-processing step).
+(i) Cycle removal (a pre-processing step).
 If the directed input graph is not acyclic, a minimal set of "reversal edges" has to be identified and reversed in order to obtain an acyclic digraph.
 (Identifying such a minimal edge-set is an NP-complete problem.)

-(These reversed edges, as well as other changes within the graph will be restored in a later step into their original state.) - (ii) Layer assignment.
-Partitioning the vertex set of the graph into layers in a way that each edge is directed from a higher level towards a lower one, with the following properties: a. the number of layers is kept small - b. as few edges span large number of layers as possible
+(These reversed edges, as well as other changes within the graph, will be restored to their original state in a later step.)

-- c. the assignment of nodes into layers is balanced. - (iii) Insertion of "dummy vertices".
-"Long" edges (edges spanning multiple layers) are chopped up into a series of shorter ones by inserting so called "dummy vertices" into the graph.
-After this step each edge will connect nodes on adjacent layers. - (iv) Edge concentration (optional step): The aim of this step is to reduce the number of edge crossings and the edge density between adjacent levels.
-It might reduce the number of dummy vertices as well, but, as important drawbacks, it may increase the number of layers and it also modifies the graph. - (v) Vertex ordering (or "crossing minimization" or "crossing reduction" step).
-The nodes within the layers are permuted in a way that the numbers of edge-crossings are minimized between the adjacent layers. - (vi) x-Coordinate assignment: The aim of this step is to position the nodes (that is, assigning them an x coordinate) within each layer in a way that the edges become as straight as possible, and the nodes are centred with respect to their neighbours.
-This positioning should be consistent with the permutation applied in the previous step. - (vii) Final step: Changes that have been introduced to the graph in previous steps are reversed so that the edges return into their original state: - a. edges reversed in the "cycle removal" (first) step are returned into their original direction - b. dummy vertices that have been inserted in step (iii) are removed from the graph and the corresponding "long" edges are drawn back in a way that avoids intersections and crossings.
-This might be done by drawing the edges as polygonal chains or spline curves.
+- (ii) Layer assignment.
+Partitioning the vertex set of the graph into layers in such a way that each edge is directed from a higher level towards a lower one, with the following properties: - a. the number of layers is kept small - b. as few edges as possible span a large number of layers - c. the assignment of nodes into layers is balanced. - (iii) Insertion of "dummy vertices."
+"Long" edges (edges spanning multiple layers) are chopped up into a series of shorter ones by inserting so-called "dummy vertices" into the graph.
+After this step, each edge will connect nodes on adjacent layers. - (iv) Edge concentration (optional step).
+The aim of this step is to reduce the number of edge crossings and the edge density between adjacent levels.
+It might reduce the number of dummy vertices as well, but, as important drawbacks, it may increase the number of layers and also modify the graph. - (v) Vertex ordering (or "crossing minimization"/"crossing reduction" step).
+The nodes within the layers are permuted in such a way that the numbers of edge-crossings are minimized between the adjacent layers. - (vi) x-Coordinate assignment.
+The aim of this step is to position the nodes (that is, assigning them an x coordinate) within each layer in such a way that the edges become as straight as possible, and the nodes are centred with respect to their neighbours.
+This positioning should be consistent with the permutation applied in the previous step.